 Please note that we prefer that you ask these types of questions early in the process with your partners.
 If you still need support from us via a support call, please make sure to include an agenda so our team can review prior to the call.
 This way, we can provide you with the available resources or research your questions beforehand.

-If you already have a contract with your partner healthcare organization and are ready to start implementing with us, select the Project request ticket type.
+If you already have a contract with your partner healthcare organization and are ready to start implementing with us, select the Connection request ticket type.
 Review the pre-kickoff checklist to make sure you're ready first.

 We review project requests on Wednesdays and Fridays.
 Once we confirm your project, you receive an email with our assigned Integration Manager and the start window for the project.
 We typically staff projects two to three weeks out.

 If you require custom logic for routing API requests to a global VPN, select the Port routing request ticket type.
 This is not a common requirement; this ticket type is only for a few of our customers.